JetBrains-Research/commit_message_generation/README.md

     conda env create -f environment.yml
     ```
 3. **Prepare data**
-- Using existing data

-You can download tokenized and ready-to-use dataset [here](https://drive.google.com/drive/folders/1MgwVpvD2QYL5F3xZGdmb40T7RHdQEe7y) (`tokenized` folder).

-- Using your own data

 > ❗ When project runs for the first time, data gets preprocessed and tokenized, which can take a long time.